libpfasst/LibPFASST/docs/source/parameters.rst

      logical :: debug = .false.         !!
 If true, debug diagnostics are printed

      ! -- controller for the results
-     logical :: save_residuals = .false.  !!
-If true, residuals are saved and output
-     logical :: save_timings  = .false.    !!
-If true, timings are saved and  output
+     logical :: save_residuals = .true.  !!
+Will save residuals every time they are set logical :: save_delta_q0 = .true.   !!
+Will save change in initial condition
-     logical :: echo_timings  = .false.    !!
-If true, timings are  output to screen
-     logical :: save_errors  = .false.    !!
-If true, errors  are saved and output
+     logical :: save_errors  = .true.    !!
+Will save errors, but set_error must be called externally
+     integer :: save_timings  = 2        !!
+0=none, 1=total only, 2=all, 3=all and echo

 Mandatory level parameters
 --------------------------